From the Creator Hive: A No-Bull**** YouTube Handbook

 By Emlyn Addison

-December 6, 2024 Category: Episode planning
+December 6, 2024 Category: Best practices

 Starting a YouTube channel?
 It’s a wild ride—equal parts adrenaline rush and existential crisis.
 Everyone and their dog seems to have advice (and some of it’s actually good).
-What this isn't is a guide to becoming an internet celebrity.
-No, this is practical advice for creators—wisdoms to pack with you on your #CreatorLife journey.
-Buckle up.

 1. Find a Niche and Own It